Safety & Emergency

 - Report clearly the nature and location of the accident.

 All persons—research students and post-doctorals, teaching fellows, faculty, staff—who work in, frequent or supervise laboratories should be aware of basic laboratory safety practices and procedures for handling and disposing of hazardous materials.
-In fact, it is a University requirement that all such persons attend a Laboratory Safety and Hazardous Waste Management lecture every year.
-These lectures are given on a monthly basis by the Office of Environmental Health and Safety (OEHS) and are announced by Departmental e-mail, so it is generally not difficult to find a time to attend.
-For further information, see the Office of Research Compliance EHS Training Page or contact George Lima, Jr. firstname.lastname@example.org (617-358-1027) at OEHS or Corey Stephenson email@example.com (617-358-5089) the Chemistry Safety Officer.
+In fact, it is a University requirement that all such persons attend a Laboratory Safety and Hazardous Waste Management lecture every year, or complete the online training.
+These lectures are given by the Office of Environmental Health and Safety (OEHS).
+For further information, see the Office of Research Compliance EHS Training Page or contact EHS via email at email@example.com.

 The rules for hazardous waste disposal are designed to protect persons who work in and visit laboratories and to avoid contaminating the environment in general.
 More detailed information can be found on the EHS Hazardous Waste pages.
 Two rules in particular should be kept in mind: